 All L2 stations use the same plug standard called J1772 and looks something like this:

 The handle designs will vary but the plug itself is standardized.
-Your Tesla comes with an adaptor that allows you to plug a J1772 connector into your charge port:
+Your Tesla comes with an adapter that allows you to plug a J1772 connector into your charge port:

-Using the adaptor is straightforward: plug the L2 charging handle into the wider end of the adaptor and then plug the whole thing into the car (remember you will have to manually open the charge port door).
-When unplugging, as soon as you press the trigger or button on the L2 charing handle, charging stops and the car releases the handle.
-Perhaps the only trick to remember is that, as you unplug, use one hand to grasp the adaptor and the other hand to grip the L2 charger handle, so you pull them both out at the same time, otherwise the adaptor stays plugged into the car–it does not do any harm, but its a pain to try and pull out by itself.
+Using the adapter is straightforward: plug the L2 charging handle into the wider end of the adapter and then plug the whole thing into the car (remember you will have to manually open the charge port door).
+When unplugging, as soon as you press the trigger or button on the L2 charging handle, charging stops and the car releases the handle.
+Perhaps the only trick to remember is that, as you unplug, use one hand to grasp the adapter and the other hand to grip the L2 charger handle, so you pull them both out at the same time, otherwise the adapter stays plugged into the car–it does not do any harm, but it’s a pain to try and pull out by itself.

 Tesla Destination Charging

 The Destination Charger program is a program where Tesla will provide free High Power Wall Connector to certain types of businesses (hotels, restaurants, sports venues).
 The business pays for the electricity and sets the rules for access–typically they want you to patronize business in some manner and there maybe be a cost involved.
 The program uses HPWCs and charging speeds will vary by location.
 You can find destination chargers by going to the “Find Us” page on the Tesla website.
 Clicking on a Destination Charger pin will typically reveal info on charging speed and rules for access.